staveesh/staveesh.github.io/_projects/roburse.md

 **Complete workflow**

 The android application starts with a fingerprint authentication activity.
 Then it opens up a login page for both caretaker and the elderly person.
 The user can enter his/her phone number in order to make call to the API.
-Since the API requires both the clients to know each other’s login information and the information has to be unique as well, so we used phone number as the username and client ID for the API.
-So after both the users log on into the service, an additional bluetooth configuration page opens for the parent after which there’s an option to either set an alarm or place a call for both clients.
+We used phone number as the username and client ID for the API for signalling purposes.
+After both the users log on into the service, an additional Bluetooth configuration page opens for the elderly person after which there’s an option to either set an alarm or place a call for both clients.
 The application asks for permission to access phone contacts and opens the contact list using which both the users can search for each other’s name and place the call.
 After the caretaker places a call, the phone rings for 5 seconds and the call is picked automatically on the elder's side.
-Once the call is established, the caretaker can send the signals via firebase and control the rover.
+Once the call is established, the caretaker can send the signals via Firebase and control the rover.

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">